WebKit/WebKit/WebDriverTests/imported/w3c/tools/wptrunner/docs/expectation.rst

  * A key ``restart-after`` which can be set to any value to indicate that the runner should restart the browser after running this test (e.g. to clear out unwanted state).

+ * A key ``fuzzy`` that is used for reftests.
+This is interpreted as a list containing entries like ``<meta name=fuzzy>`` content value, which consists of an optional reference identifier followed by a colon, then a range indicating the maximum permitted pixel difference per channel, then semicolon, then a range indicating the maximum permitted total number of differing pixels.
+The reference identifier is either a single relative URL, resolved against the base test URL, in which case the fuzziness applies to any comparison with that URL, or takes the form lhs url, comparison, rhs url, in which case the fuzziness only applies for any comparison involving that specifc pair of URLs.
+Some illustrative examples are given below.

  * Variables ``debug``, ``os``, ``version``, ``processor`` and ``bits`` that describe the configuration of the browser under